daviddenton/fintrospect/README.md

 - Declare both required and optional parameters to be used in the following locations: ```Path/Header/Query/Form/Body```.
 Retrieval of the parameters is simple and type-safe (```[T]``` for required, ```Option[T]``` for optional).
 Custom datatypes for parameters are supported.
 - Automatically generate documentation in a variety of formats (e.g. [Swagger](http://swagger.io/) v1.2 and v2.0).
 Pluggable architecture for adding your own format renderers (e.g other JSON, XML).
-- Endpoints automatically verify the presence and validity of both optional and required parameters (apart from the body for obvious reasons).
+- Endpoints automatically verify the presence and validity of both optional and required parameters.
 If any parameters are missing or invalid, a ```BAD_REQUEST``` response is generated - meaning that no extra validation code is required for these parameters in your controller code.
 - The library provide identification HTTP headers for dynamic-path based endpoints, removing all dynamic path elements.
 This allows, for example, calls to particular endpoints to be grouped for metric purposes. e.g. ```/search/author/rowling -> /search/author/{name}```.

 ###Get it